xapian/xapian-docsprint/howtos/range_queries.rst

 Performance limitations
 -----------------------

-Without other terms in a query, a `ValueRangeProcessor` will cause a value operation to be performed across the whole database, which means loading all the values in a given slot.
+Without other terms in a query, a :xapian-class:`ValueRangeProcessor` will cause a value operation to be performed across the whole database, which means loading all the values in a given slot.
 On a small database, this isn't a problem, but for a large one it can have performance
 implications: you may end up with very slow queries.